FreedyPlugins/FreedyPlugins/EnglishWiki.md

 If the minigame command contains {allPlayer} or {onlinePlayer}, the command is executed repeatedly multiple times.

-{allPlayer} continues to be replaced by the name of the player participating in the minigame, and runs as many times as the number of players participating in the minigame.
+{allPlayer} continues to be replaced by the name of the player participating in the minigame, and runs as many as the number of players participating in the minigame.

 {onlinePlayer} runs as many times as the number of server players, continuing to substitute the name of the player participating in the server.